 5 tips to engage your employee with the company:

 - Create activities: Creating challenges for your employees will motivate them to demonstrate their skills.
 You can also offer a small reward for the winners, such as a gift card or a dinner voucher.
+Consider gift ideas to surprise your employees.

 - Outdoor day: organize a team building day for your employees where their families can join.
 Whether it’s a picnic day in the suburbs, a day at the pool or a sports day.
 This will make stronger working relationships outside of work and create that unique bond.
 Give your employees a breath of fresh air.